tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/回调事件消息通知/如何接收事件通知_intl_en.md

 **Process description:**
 1. The host configures event message notification URLs and related features such as recording and screencapturing in the console or by calling TencentCloud APIs.
 2. The host pushes a stream or interrupts the push.
-3. When an event occurs in the LVB service, a message will be sent to viewers through the event message notification service.
+3. When an event occurs in the CSS service, a message will be sent to viewers through the event message notification service.
 <span id="protocol"></span>
 ## Event Message Notification Protocol